Vitamix 750 vs 780 Professional – What You Need to Know

 These two blenders both come with the famous Vitamix 7-year warranty.

-It really is as good as people say it is.
+It is as good as people say it is.

-Vitamix is one of those rare companies that actually stands firmly by their products.
-I've only had positive issues dealing with their warranty support (and honestly some of the things they fixed for me were my fault - not to say they will always do that).
+Vitamix is one of those rare companies that stands firmly by its products.
+I’ve only had positive issues dealing with their warranty support (and honestly, some of the things they fixed for me were my fault – not to say they will always do that).

 Tamper